eykrehbein/cook/README.md

 - `{{ variableName }}` for using variables in file & folder names
 - `c{{ variableName }}` for using variables inside of files

-The `c` letter in front of the curly-braces has so special meaning, but it ensures there won't be any conflicts with other curly-braces like in Vue.js files.
+The `c` letter in front of the curly-braces has no special meaning, but it ensures there won't be any conflicts with other curly-braces like in Vue.js files.

 _Example of creating a boilerplate for a React.js component:_